adambloebaum/pytorch-portfolio/README.md

 # pytorch-portfolio
-a collection of academic projects using PyTorch
+a collection of projects using PyTorch

 ## iris classification
 a single hidden layer neural network that performs regression on iris datasets